 Groundwater pumping has removed much of the river's natural flow.
 However, since 1972, treated effluent has been released into the streambed by the Nogales International Wastewater Treatment Plant (NIWTP) in Rio Rico.
 This artificial flow alters the natural conditions of the stream, along with its streamside environment.
 The increased water supply not only replaced water lost to groundwater pumping, but provided an otherwise unavailable year – round water supply, allowing the growth of lush streamside habitat, providing a home for many plants and animals.

 Reduced inputs from the NIWTP, however, caused the river to stop flowing in the park in mid-April 2013.
 If current conditions continue, it is likely that the composition of this forest will change.
-Read the Vanishing Santa Cruz River Info Brief.
+Read the more about the Vanishing Santa Cruz River.